pkarakal/knn/README.md

     b.
 There are additional cmake files that import OpenBLAS and OpenMPI and change the compiler to use the OpenMPI g++ compiler and there is also the option  to include ClangTidy support.
-    To enable the build of the executable that leverages OpenCilk run
+    To enable the build of the executable that leverages OpenBLAS run
     ```shell script
     $ cmake -S . -DENABLE_OPENBLAS=ON
     ```